GovReady/govready-q/docs/source/introduction.md

 * Easy-to-use, beautiful questionnaires
 * Jargon-free approach to security controls and compliance
 * Step-by-step guidance through assessments
-* Compliance-as-Code approach to creating documentation
+* Compliance-as-Code approach to creating compliance documentation
 * Discuss questions and answers in the tool instead of in email
 * Support for rich, clear multi-channel communication
 * RESTful Automation API to integrate with DevOps pipeline and existing agents